| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 rescue the Jews to please others or did he rescue Jews out of a subconscious desire to

-The issue of Schindler and self-interest is an important
+please himself?
+6. SCHINDLER AND SELF-INTEREST: The issue of Schindler and self-interest is an important

 one for students to consider.
 It demonstrates that a person can be a scoundrel yet can